We create thriving communities through the practice and promotion of Open Hiring™.

-Greyston has a successful 30 year history that’s grounded in a philosophy to better our community and the lives within it.
+Greyston has a more than 30 year history that’s grounded in a philosophy to better our community and the lives within it.
 This philosophy permeates everything that we do and has helped to make Greyston the force of socially conscious purpose that it is today.

 In the 1980s, our founder, Roshi Bernie Glassman recognized that employment is the gateway out of poverty and towards self-sufficiency.
 In 1982, he opened Greyston Bakery, giving the hard-to-employ a new chance at life.
 His open-door policy offered employment opportunities regardless of education, work history or past social barriers, such as incarceration, homelessness or drug use.